Dobiasd/articles/functional_programming_in_cpp_with_the_functionalplus_library_today_hackerrank_challange_gemstones.md

     2

-since only `o` and `s` can be found in all four lines.
+since only `e` and `s` can be found in all four lines.
 The challange calls these characters "gems".

 ## Getting the data